 About six years ago.
-He owned the name because he thought of the name, you know.
+He owned the name because the name was originally his idea, you know.

 So you’re still in touch with Gene?

-Yeah, at least every three or four months we talk to each other.
+Yeah, at least every three or four months, we talk to each other.
 He’s proud that I’m still doing this.
 “It’s just amazing.
 It’s great that you keep the name alive.”
-You know?
+Do you know?
 He’s happy.

 So that was the story of the name, how about the House of Lords logo, who did create it?

-Once you got the job in House of Lords, how it was to work with those other guys because you were a kind of “green apple” on that band, if you know what I mean?
+Once you got the job in the House of Lords, how it was to work with those other guys because you were a kind of “green apple” on that band if you know what I mean?

-After all…after being played in the 70’s and 80’s in little bands, you made it a big way with the first House of Lords album and then you did tour with bands like Scorpions and Cheap Trick.
-That must have been amazing time!
+After you had played in the ’70s and ’80s with many smaller bands, you finally made it a big way with the first House of Lords album.
+Then you did tours with bands like Scorpions and Cheap Trick.
+That must have been a fantastic time!

 House of Lords during SAHARA era